Banno/vscode-uxlint/README.md

 * Run `npm start`, or press cmd+shift+b in VSCode, to manually start the server.

 Please use the existing conventions when modifying the project.
 Use the `lint` and `test` npm scripts to check the code.

+## Packaging & Publishing

+You'll need the `vsce` tool installed.
+See the [VSCode documentation](https://code.visualstudio.com/docs/extensions/publish-extension) for details.

+When a new release is ready:

+1. Run `vsce package`.
+2. Upload the VSIX file as a the release binary.
+See [Github's "Creating Releases" docs](https://help.github.com/articles/creating-releases/).